Summiting the Pic Carlit with my Girls – A Tale of Faith and Vertigo

 What is the most important message you want to teach to your daughters?
 Michelle Obama said, “Don’t be afraid to try hard things, don’t be afraid to fail.”
-When I first saw how far and challenging the Pic Carlit was, I thought we were never going to make it.
-It was only 10am and we’d already hiked 6 miles to reach the foot of the mountain with my girls, my husband and my dad.
+When I first saw how far and challenging Pic Carlit was, I thought we were never going to make it.
+It was only 10am and we’d already hiked 6 miles to reach the foot of the mountain with my girls (ages 7 and 9 years old), my husband and my dad.
 From the trail junction the peak seemed not only massive but tricky.
 Strings of people tall as ants walked up the steep sides and with my eyes I tried to discern the trail.
-Right in the middle section the trail became a massive jumble of rocks with sheer drops below.
+Right in the middle section, the trail became a massive jumble of rocks with sheer drops below.
 How did people navigate that section without falling?
 Were there any cables?
-Anxious, I predicted vertigo issues for me but kept my thoughts to myself.
+Anxious, I predicted heights issues for me but kept my thoughts to myself.
 Showing the tippy top to my girls with my hiking pole I just said, “Look girls, that’s where we’re having lunch!”

 Photo gallery – click to enlarge